-The financial statements of the Company have been prepared in accordance with IFRS as adopted by the European Union which comprise standards and interpretations approved by the International Accounting Standards Board ('IASB'), and as applied in accordance with the provisions of the Companies Act 2006.
-The annual financial statements have been prepared in accordance with the AIC SORP for the financial statements of investment trust and venture capital trusts, except to any extent where it is not consistent with the requirements of IFRS.
+The financial statements of the Company have been prepared in accordance with International Accounting Standards in conformity with the Companies Act 2006.
+The annual financial statements have been prepared in accordance with the Statement of Recommended Practice issued by the Association of Investment Companies ("AIC SORP") for the financial statements of investment trust and venture capital trusts, except to any extent where it is not consistent with the requirements of International Accounting Standards in conformity with the Companies Act 2006.